isaudits/autoenum/README.md

 internal vs. external networks or loud vs. quiet and specified with the -c flag.
 An example config file (default.example) is included and will be copied into the default path (default.cfg) upon initial launch.

-Traditional Nmap target specifications using commas (e.g. 192.168.0.1-100,200.254) do not work properly due to the way the python-libnmap parses targets with commas as tuples (thus separate hosts delimited by commas)
+Traditional Nmap target specifications using commas (e.g. 192.168.0.1-100,200,254) do not work properly due to the way the python-libnmap parses targets with commas as tuples (thus separate hosts delimited by commas)

 Script tested on Kali Linux as well as OSX and should function on UNIX-based systems with required dependencies.
-Untested, but will likely not function properly on Windows at this time.
 ---------------------------------------------------------------------------------------------------
 ##Dependencies